Atopic Dermatitis Phenotypes in Preschool and School-Age Children: A Latent Class Analysis

 8Pediatric Clinic of Medicine and Surgery, University of Parma, Parma, Italy

-Background: Atopic dermatitis (AD) represents the most common chronic inflammatory skin disease in childhood.
-Few data are available about the different AD phenotypes and their nationwide distribution.
+Background: Atopic dermatitis (AD) is the most common chronic inflammatory skin disease in childhood.
+Few data are available about AD phenotypes and their nationwide distribution.

-Methods: We performed a cross-sectional multicentre study involving some of the main Italian paediatric allergy centres in 9 Italian cities.
+Methods: We performed a cross-sectional multicenter study involving some of the main Italian pediatric allergy centers from 9 Italian cities.
 A structured questionnaire was administered to 371 children with AD.
-Patients were divided in two groups: preschool children (aged <5 years) and schoolchildren (aged 6-14 years).
-A latent class analysis (LCA) was used to detect AD phenotypes and to investigate their association with risk factors and other atopic diseases.
+Patients were divided in 2 groups: preschool children (aged ≤5 years) and schoolchildren (aged 6-14 years).
+A latent class analysis was used to detect AD phenotypes and to investigate their association with risk factors and other atopic diseases.

-Results: LCA identified five AD phenotypes in preschoolers group (8% “moderate-severe AD, high comorbidity”, 35% “moderate-severe AD, low comorbidity”, 20% “mild AD, low comorbidity”, 32% “mild AD, respiratory comorbidity”, 5% “mild AD, food-induced comorbidity”) and four AD phenotypes in schoolchildren (24% “moderate-severe AD, high comorbidity”, 10% “moderate-severe AD, low comorbidity”, 16% “mild AD, low comorbidity”, 49% “mild AD, respiratory comorbidity”).
-Parental history of asthma and eczema, early day-care attendance and mould exposure were associated significantly to the “moderate-severe AD, high comorbidity” phenotype in preschool children (p<0.05).
-The “moderate-severe AD” phenotypes showed also to have the higher burden in terms of medication use and daily activities limitation.
+Results: Latent class analysis identified 5 AD phenotypes in preschoolers (“moderate-severe AD, high comorbidity”, 8%; “moderatesevere AD, low comorbidity”, 35%; “mild AD, low comorbidity”, 20%; “mild AD, respiratory comorbidity”, 32%; “mild AD, food-induced comorbidity”, 5%) and 4 AD phenotypes in schoolchildren (“moderate-severe AD, high comorbidity”, 24%; “moderate-severe AD, low comorbidity”, 10%; “mild AD, low comorbidity”, 16%; “mild AD, respiratory comorbidity”, 49%).
+Parental history of asthma and eczema, early day-care attendance, and exposure to molds were significantly associated with the “moderate-severe AD, high comorbidity” phenotype in preschool children (P<.05).
+The “moderate-severe AD” phenotypes were also associated with the highest burden in terms of medication use and limitations in daily activities.

-Conclusions: The detection of different AD phenotypes suggests the importance of a stratified approach to the management of this complex disease and the need of further studies to predict AD course and to develop more efficient therapeutic strategies.
+Conclusions: The detection of different AD phenotypes highlights the need for a stratified approach to the management of this complex disease and for further studies to predict the course of AD and to develop more efficient therapeutic strategies.